 Are there fees to use Venmo?

 Can I change where my payment is coming from?

 Actually, no. The payment method and amount of a payment cannot be changed once it’s been sent.
 The moment you send a payment in Venmo, the funds are authorized to be withdrawn from your payment method.
 Sorry about that!
 If you have access to a Venmo balance and have enough balance to cover the entire cost of the payment, Venmo will use your balance to pay for your payment.
 Otherwise, Venmo will charge the entire cost of the payment to your preferred payment method.

 If you sent a payment using iMessage and it hasn’t been accepted yet, or it went to a “New User,” you will still have the option to cancel the payment.
 You can read more about that here.

 Please see the article on how to update your payment method, so that the correct payment method is debited for next time!

 Can a bank account or card be added to two separate Venmo accounts?

-If you run into a situation where you’re unable to add a payment method that’s already linked to another Venmo user, feel free to contact us and we can help.
+If you’re unable to add a payment method because it’s already linked to another Venmo account, feel free to contact us.
+We can help!

 Why was my card charged $0/$1 when I added it to Venmo?

 Sometimes when people add a card to Venmo, they'll see a small line item on their debit/credit card statement that looks like this:

 CHECKCARD XXXX VENMO 646-863-9557 NY 000000000000 $1.00